postsent/postsent.github.io/_posts/causal/2022-04-22-all-my-tags.md

 ---

 Note that below tag is how I navigate when writing the content in vscode, basically just searach "#xxx" to goto the content I want to add.
-Basically try to create a standard API for all my notes so I can navigate through quickly.
+Basically try to create a standard API / mapping index / SEO for all my notes so I can navigate through quickly.

 - TODO
 - recall